 Richard Flory is senior director of research and evaluation at the USC Center for Religion and Civic Culture.
 He is a sociologist whose research focuses on religious and cultural change, religion and urban life, and the religious and spiritual lives of youth and young adults.
 Professor Flory has published several books, most recently, Back Pocket God: Religion and Spirituality in the Lives of Emerging Adults (Oxford University Press, 2020).
 Flory frequently speaks at conferences and with faith groups.

-Rev. Najuma Smith-Pollard is program manager for the USC Cecil Murray Center for Community Engagement where she combines her experience as a pastor and expertise as a community leader to run programs that train pastors to take on civic engagement work.
-Smith-Pollard also is a pastor, motivational speaker, author, life coach, radio personality and community activist.
+Rev. Najuma Smith-Pollard is the program manager for the USC Cecil Murray Center for Community Engagement where she combines her experience as a pastor and expertise as a community leader to run programs that train pastors to take on civic engagement work.
+Smith-Pollard also is a pastor, motivational speaker, author, life coach, radio personality, and community activist.
 She has served as Assistant Pastor and Pastor of Family Ministries at Christ Our Redeemer AME Church in Irvine, California; Pastor of A.K.
 Quinn AME Church in Moreno Valley, California; and Pastor of St. James AME Church in Los Angeles, California.
 In 2014, Smith-Pollard launched Word of Encouragement Community Church (WOECC.ORG) in Los Angeles.
 She is a frequent speaker at churches and church conferences.